 Gautier Cognac VSOP is a brand that came a long way back in making this famed liquor.
-It started to distill the drink in the 17th century so it should not be a surprise that it knows very well how to make a great tasting spirit.
-It was in 1775 that the Gautier family received a royal warrant to make this drink and since then it has committed itself to perfecting its brandy production.
+It started to distill the drink in the 17th century, so it should not be a surprise that it knows very well how to make a great tasting spirit.
+It was in 1775 that the Gautier family received a royal warrant to make this drink, and since then it has committed itself to perfecting its brandy production.

 Cognac Prunier VSOP

-A bottle of Camus distilled liquor has notes of peach, vanilla, spice and even fruit with a complimenting aroma of honey, apple, and cinnamon.
-Selling for $55 a bottle this should really make special occasions stand out.
+A bottle of Camus distilled liquor has notes of peach, vanilla, spice, and even fruit, with a complimenting aroma of honey, apple, and cinnamon.
+Selling for $55 a bottle, this should really make special occasions stand out.

 Prunier VSOP Grande Champagne

-What makes this drink really special (made very clear with its $73 price tag) is its ability to tease the palate with vanilla and toasted oak accented with caramel thru the tip of the tongue.
+What makes this drink really special (made very clear by its $73 price tag) is its ability to tease the palate with vanilla and toasted oak accented with caramel thru the tip of the tongue.